bettiolo/apitry/README.md

 [install-pre-requisites-ubuntu64.sh](install-pre-requisites-ubuntu64.sh) Automatic install for Ubuntu 12.10 64bit

-If there is no automatic script for your configuration, please ensure you have all the pre-requisites installed.
+If there is no automatic script for your configuration, please ensure you have all the pre-requisites installed by following the instructions on the websites listed above.

 ### Running the tests in the Integration environment